Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 ## Definitions
 The Cyberflix Media Center is a network stack of various [projects](https://docs.cyberflix.io/about/license/#included-projects) that are made up to organize, manage, and share digital media files to networked devices.

-!!! note The Cyberflix Media Center can be referenced by the following aliases.
+!!! note "The Cyberflix Media Center can be referenced by the following aliases."

     "Cyberflix," "The Media Center," "The Center," "The Server"